canonical/microk8s/README.md

 To troubleshoot a non-functional microk8s deployment you would first check that all of the above services are up and running.
 You do that with `sudo systemctl status snap.microk8s.<daemon>`.
 Having spotted a stopped service you can look at its logs with `journalctl -u snap.microk8s.<daemon>.service`.
 We will probably ask you for those logs as soon as you open an [issue](https://github.com/juju-solutions/microk8s/issues).

+### Troubleshooting
+#### My dns and dashboard pods are CrashLooping.
+The [Kubenet](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) network plugin used by microk8s creates a `cbr0` interface when the first pod is created.
+If you have `ufw` enabled, you'll need to allow traffic on this interface:

+`sudo ufw allow in on cbr0 && sudo ufw allow out on cbr0`

 ## Building from source